MicrosoftDocs/learn/learn-pr/azure/azure-cloud-services-tutorials/includes/7-exercise-integrating-azure-custom-vision.md

 ## 7. Exercise: Integrating Azure Custom Vision

-In this module, you will learn how to use **Azure Custom Vision**.You will upload a set of photos to associate it with a *Tracked Object*, upload them to the **Custom Vision** service and start the training process.
+In this module, you will learn how to use **Azure Custom Vision**.
+You will upload a set of photos to associate it with a *Tracked Object*, upload them to the **Custom Vision** service and start the training process.
 Then you will use the service to detect the *Tracked Object* by capturing photos from the webcam feed.

 ## Understanding Azure Custom Vision